KSP-ModularManagement/MM-FORNEEDS-ProofOfConcept/README.md

 		- And only **one** Unity call prevents it to be back ported to 1.2.2.
 For while. :)
 * KSP 1.10.1, using **only** ["Official" MM](https://forum.kerbalspaceprogram.com/index.php?/topic/50533-*).

+Further testing on different KSP versions was considered unneeded.

 ### Evidences

 The evidences for the test runs on my rig can be found below: